-&lt;sup>7 If electronic component's original cost cannot be separated from other line assets, use 20 years.
+7 If electronic component's original cost cannot be separated from other line assets, use 20 years.

 312 Beverage and Tobacco Product Manufacturing continuation

 Manufacturing processes include:

 31211 Soft drink manufacturing

 31212 Breweries

 31213 Wineries

 31214 Distilleries

 Itemized Equipment

 Cold Storage and Ice-making equipment

 313 Textile Mills15

 Personal property used in the main processes in this industry which include preparation and spinning of fiber, knitting or weaving of fabric, and the finishing of the textile.

 314 Textile Product

 Personal property used in creation of textile products.
 With a few exceptions, processes used in this industry are generally cut and sew (i.e., purchasing fabric and cutting and sewing to make non-apparel textile products, such as sheets and towels).

-315 Apparel Manufacturing
+315 Apparel Manufacturing15

-Personal property used in the Apparel Manufacturing industry.
-This industry includes a diverse range of establishments manufacturing full lines of ready-to-wear apparel and custom apparel: apparel contractors, performing cutting or sewing operations on materials owned by others; jobbers performing entrepreneurial functions involved in apparel manufacture; and tailors, manufacturing custom garments for individual clients.
+diverse ran custom app owned by roperty used in the Apparel Manufacturing industry nge of establishments manufacturing full lines of r parel: apparel contractors, performing cutting or sewi others; jobbers performing entrepreneurial funct re; and tailors, manufacturing custom garments for inc ready-to-wear apparel and ng operations on materials tions involved in apparel

-316 Leather and Allied Product Manufacturing15
+316 Leather a nd Allied Product Manufacturing

-Personal property used to transform hides into leather by tanning or curing and fabricating the leather into products for final consumption.
-It also includes the manufacture of similar products from other materials, including products (except apparel) made from "leather substitutes," such as rubber, plastics, or textiles It includes dyeing or dressing furs.
+the leather products fr roperty used to transform hides into leather by tannin into products for final consumption.
+It also includes om other materials, including products (except ap "such as rubber, plastics, or textiles It includes dyein the manufacture of similar parel) made from "leather

-321 Wood Product Manufacturing 15
+321 Wood Pro oduct Manufacturing 15

-The production processes of the Wood Product Manufacturing sub sector include sawing, planing, shaping, laminating, and assembling of wood products starting from logs that are cut into bolts, or lumber that then may be further cut, or shaped by lathes or other shaping tools .
-The lumber or other transformed wood shapes may also be subsequently planed or smoothed, and assembled into finished products, such as wood containers.
+planing, sha cut into bolt tools .
+The I ction processes of the Wood Product Manufacturing aping, laminating, and assembling of wood products ts, or lumber that then may be further cut, or shaped lumber or other transformed wood shapes may also and assembled into finished products, such as wood starting from logs that are by lathes or other shaping be subsequently planed or